mech/Notes/Design (Product)/process.md

 ---
 > Learn early and often rather than launch early and often - [What fuels great design](http://www.gv.com/lib/what-fuels-great-design-and-why-most-startups-dont-do-it)

+## Lean UX

+MVP - The smallest amount of work necessary to start learning!

+* Cross-functional
+* Design and development in parallel.
+Informs each other.
+* From doubt to certainty.
+Risk you are taking is tiny.
+The paper prototype is cheap.
+If it doesn't work out, throw away it quick.
+* Generating many options and decide quickly what to pursue.
+* Recognize hypotheses and validate them.
+* Goal driven
+* Outcome focused
+* Think/Make/Check
+* State your desired outcomes - What success looked like?
+* Declare your assumptions and then hypothesize: Write the test first (TDD in product)
+* Get out of the building
+* De-risking gradually by moving from doubt to certainty (concrete)
+* Business is an assumption.
+If market does not validate, your guess (no matter how smart and beautiful) will be wrong.
+* Discovery approach
+* Learning as the unit of progress

+What assumptions do you have about your customers that if proven false, will cause you to fail?
+In other words: what do you need to know in order to move forward successfully?

+Every design decision is a hypothesis.
+Declare your assumptions and test them.
+Evaluate your results ruthlessly, and be prepared to change course.

+* Prioritize learning over growth
+* Prioritize making over analysis
+* Reality testing

+> We believe that [doing this] for [these people] will achieve [this outcome]
+> We'll know this is true when we see [this market feedback]

+Change in behavior = Our KPI

+**Features** achieve our **outcome** (change in behavior).

 ## Mech's Process

 * Collect phase (Diverge) - Don't evaluate, just collect.
 Don't edit.
 Use "echo technique" to talk back and reaffirm with stakeholder.
 Moderate, don't edit.
 Take pictures.
 Share result.